Born: November 14, 1906 Cherryvale, Kansas, USA

 neighbor and that this trauma effected her most of her adult life.

-Company for about two years.
-After being fired from the company by Ruth St. Denis, she became a
+for about two years.
+After being fired from the company by Ruth St. Denis, she became a chorus girl for

 As many “Follies” girls did, Louise transitioned her career to Silent Film.
 Her first film appearance was

-a rare movie still of Louise in her first film role.)
-Soon Louise was starring in flapper films and
+rare movie still of Louise in her first film role.)
+Soon Louise was starring in flapper films and comedies

-comedies with some of Silent Film’s best leading men.
-Her first notable role was playing a vamp in
+with some of Silent Film’s best leading men.
+Her first notable role was playing a vamp in Howard

-Howard Hawks film A Girl in Every Port in 1928.
-And Beggars of Life (also in 1928) is considered to
+Hawks film A Girl in Every Port in 1928.
+And Beggars of Life (also in 1928) is considered to be her best

-German filmmaker G. W. Pabst.
-And it is these expressionist film by Pabst: Pandora’s Box (1929), A
+filmmaker G. W. Pabst.
+And it is these expressionist film by Pabst: Pandora’s Box (1929), A Diary of a

-Diary of a Lost Girl (1929) and Prix de Beauté (1930) that would solidify Louise Brooks a place in film
+Lost Girl (1929) and Prix de Beauté (1930) that would solidify Louise Brooks a place in film history.

 When Louise returned to America her career did not ascend as promised from her performances in